-Name of the policy

-Proof of Concept Programme Phase IV

-Is this an existing, revised or a new policy?
-Revised

-What is it trying to achieve? (intended aims/outcomes)

-The programme aims to :-

-The Proof of Concept (PoC) programme provides grant funding for the pre-commercialisation of leading edge technologies emerging from Northern Ireland's universities, Agri-Food and Biosciences Institute and NHS Boards.
-Businesses are not eligible for support.
+Name of the policy Pre-Accelerator (previously known as Propel) and Accelerator Programme Is this an existing, revised or a new policy?
+Revised What is it trying to achieve? (intended aims/outcomes) The programme aims to :-Maximise the number and impact of innovative, scalable, high growth export-oriented start-up sustainable businesses established in Northern Ireland as a result of participation on the Pre-Accelerator Programme: and Support technology based, high growth potential start-ups (HPSUs) to access early stage venture capital/angel investment and establish in Northern Ireland.
 Are there any Section 75 categories which might be expected to benefit from the intended policy?
 If so, explain how.

-PoC is open to all Section 75 categories so therefore participants from a range of categories will benefit.
+Propel is open to all Section 75 categories so therefore participants from across a range of the categories will benefit.
 Who initiated or wrote the policy?
-Invest NI

-Who owns and who implements the policy?
-Invest NI will own and implement to policy.
+Invest NI Who owns and who implements the policy?
+Invest NI owns the programme, an appointed delivery organisation will implement/ deliver the programme on behalf of Invest NI.